juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 ### Message Filtering
 * JSON policy used to filter messages sent to SNS topic’s subscriptions
-* Each subscriber will have its own filter policy (if a subscriber doesn’t have a filter policy, it receives every message)
+* Each subscriber will have its own filter policy (if a subscriber doesn't have a filter policy, it receives every message)
 * Ex: filter messages sent to each queue by the order status

 ### SNS + Lambda + DLQ